 Who or what is Stinson?

-During a stormy night back in 1937, the Airlines of Australia Stinson crashed into the green mountains of the Gold Coast Hinterland.
+The Airlines of Australia Stinson crashed into the green mountains of the Gold Coast Hinterland.
 Tragically, four men died on impact, and three were left stranded in the dense, virgin rainforest.

 The story captured the attention of Australians back in 1937 and remains legendary today.